Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Details of the networks and training conditions in the experiments

 We use a PC with \mmred CPU Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz, 12GB memory equipped with NVIDIA GeForce GTX 1080. \mblk The simulation time for each trial is about \mmred 180 \mblk minutes, including the statistics evaluation codes.

-In our experiments, $\lambda=\beta^{-1}=1,000$ seems large.
-This is caused by the use of SSIM.
+\if0 The reason why we use such a large $\lambda$, i.e., a small $\beta$ as $\lambda=\beta^{-1}=1,000$ is explained.
+The main reason is the use of SSIM.
 As explained in Appendix \ref{sec:ApproxRecLoss}, SSIM is measured for a whole image, and its range is between $0$ and $1$.
 The order of $1-\mathrm{SSIM}$ is almost equivalent to the mean square error per pixel, as shown in Eq. \ref{SSIM_Approx}.
 As explained in Appendix \ref{ToyConfig}, KL divergence is thought of as a rate for the whole image.
-Considering the number of pixels in a image, $\beta'= (\lambda / (64 \times 64))^{-1} = 4096 /\lambda=4.096 $ is comparable to $\beta$ in the general form of VAE.
+Considering the number of pixels in a image, $\beta'= (\lambda / (64 \times 64))^{-1} = 4096 /\lambda=4.096 $ is comparable to $\beta$ in the general form of VAE. \fi